jacqinthebox/packer-templates/README.md

 ./example_build_vbox_box.sh
 ```

-Create a Windows 2016 box for Hyper-V.
+Generate a Vagrant box for Hyper-V from the Virtualbox image.
+(No Hyper-V installation required!)
 Add [this](https://bintray.com/dwickern/packer-plugins/packer-post-processor-virtualbox-to-hyperv/0.1.0#files) plugin to the packer-templates folder.
 Create and run this script:

 ```bash